melpadden/docs-redux/condor/index.md

 Casper 2.0 FFI introduces access to some additional hashing algorithms, as well as providing access to information about the block info, including hash and parent block hash.

 ### CSPR Burn function
-In Casper 2.0 users can burn CSPR token.
+In Casper 1.X burning of CSPR token was restricted.
+Burning of token was originally designed to enable such things as punitive measures and was inaccesisble to the general user.
+In Casper 2.0 the feature is available for general use, and users can now burn CSPR token.
 This function is exposed as a `burn` function in the mint contract.
+Burning tokens reduces the total supply, which indirectly affects reward schemes and other algorithmic calculations.

+### Contract Staking
+What is Contract Staking?
+Contract staking involves allowing a smart contract to participate in staking mechanisms such as delegation.
+Tokens from a contract-controlled purse can be staked on a validator node.

 ---